Inland Marine History Archive - Logo

 Information provided by his son Richard Weckel

 After his discharge he got a commercial license and shipped aboard the "Big Three" - S.S.
 JUNIATA, S.S.
 OCTARORA, S.S.
 TIONESTA.
 I believe this was in 1921, 22 and 23.
-My mother, a passenger, met him on a cruise about 1921, and they were married in Duluth the next year.
+My mother, a passenger, met him on a cruise about 1921; they were married in Duluth in 1922.

 He also shipped on Horace Dodge's yacht DELPHINE, which, surprisingly enough, is still sailing in the Med as a charter yacht.
 She was also the WWII "flagship" of Admiral Ernie King, moored in the Potomac River all during the war.